retrography/digital-methods/index.md

 | 8 / J & M & P | Dec 20 | Paper Submission |  |  |

 <a id="note1" href="#note1"><sup>[1]</sup></a> Main (Hoofdgebouw) building
+<a id="note2" href="#note2"><sup>[2]</sup></a> The classroom is within the staff-only perimeter of the building.
+You can use the inter-phone on the ground floor, or the buzzers on the 5th floor to call the course coordinator, once you are here.
+Alternatively, drop him an email in advance and set an appointment.

 [View Map](assets/images/map.jpg)